Serpentinization: Forearc mantle

 Serpentinization is an important phenomenon in subduction zones that has a strong control on the water cycle and geodynamics of a subduction zone.
 Here mantle rock is cooled by the subducting slab to temperatures at which serpentinite is stable, and fluids are released from the subducting slab in great quantities into the ultramafic mantle rock.
 Direct evidence that serpentinization is taking place in the Mariana Islands island arc is provided by the activity of serpentinite mud volcanoes.
 Xenoliths of harzburgite and (less commonly) dunite are occasionally erupted by the mud volcanoes, giving clues to the nature of the protolith.

 Because serpentinization lowers the density of the original rock, serpentinization may lead to uplift or exhumation of serpentinites to the surface, as has taken place with the serpentinite exposed at the Presidio of San Francisco following cessation of subduction.

 Serpentinized ultramafic rock is found in many ophiolites.
 Ophiolites are fragments of oceanic lithosphere that has been thrust onto continents, a process called obduction.
 They typically consist of a layer of serpentinized harzburgite (sometimes called alpine peridotite in older writings), a layer of hydrothermally altered diabases and pillow basalts, and a layer of deep water sediments containing radiolarian ribbon chert.

+Continental Crust

+In addition to ophiolites, ultramafic rocks in the continental crust are a key location for abiotic methane formation related to serpentinization, including kimberlites, and the vast Archean greenstone belts.
+The production of methane and other electron donors and electron acceptors such as natural hydrogen, are key to sustaining chemolithotrophic microbial communities in the deep biosphere.